Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

-Unlike the MLP models implemented for the training on the data sets (see Section~\ref{subsec:model_types}), the MLP for the model averaging is implemented in PyTorch \cite{NEURIPS2019_9015}.
-This is needed because the loss function (see equation \eqref{eq:MA_likelihood_obs}) requires a custom implementation, which is not possible in SciKit-learn.
-To find the best hyperparameters, hyperparameter tuning was conducted using the following parameters: batch size, number of hidden layers and nodes, learning rate and L2 regularisation.
-For the DECISIONS data set, the best-performing model has two hidden layers with 60 nodes each, a batch size of 128, a learning rate of 0.005, and an L2 regularisation strength of 0.0001.
-For the LPMC data set, the best-performing model has two hidden layers with 60 nodes each, a batch size of 64, a learning rate of 0.001, and an L2 regularisation strength of 0.0001.
+Hyperparameters were tuned using a grid search combined with five-fold cross-validation, where folds were defined at the individual (\texttt{household\_id}) level to avoid leakage across observations from the same individual.
+The following parameter spaces were considered: batch size (50, 100, 250), one hidden layer with 10, 20, or 30 nodes, learning rate (0.01, 0.001, 0.0001), and L2 regularisation strength (0, 0.01, 0.05).
+For the DECISIONS dataset, the best-performing model has a hidden layer with 10 nodes, a batch size of 50, a learning rate of 0.01, and an L2 regularisation strength of 0.
+For the LPMC dataset, the best-performing model has a hidden layer with 10 nodes, a batch size of 250, a learning rate of 0.01, and an L2 regularisation strength of 0.

-We repeated the training 100 times using the optimal configuration.
-As we aim for high prediction performance, we retained only the top 20 percent of models\footnote{This selection was based on the log-likelihood.
-For this, we used the full data, i.e. training and test data, but excluded the validation data.}, discarding those that became trapped in poor local maxima.
-This approach, thus, differs slightly from the one used for the training of the data-driven models, where we also repeated training 100 times but averaged predictions across all models to encourage diversity between models.
+Using the optimal hyperparameters, we repeated the training 100 times.
+In contrast with the training of the individual models, our objective is now high predictive performance.
+We therefore retained only the top 20 per cent of models\footnote{This selection was based on the log-likelihood.
+For this, we used the full data, i.e.\ training and validation data, but excluded the test data.}, discarding those that became trapped in poor local maxima.
+This approach differs slightly from the one used for training the data-driven models, where we also repeated training 100 times but averaged predictions across all models to encourage diversity, while diversity is now captured by the different models entering the ensemble.

-Figure \ref{fig:MA_structure} shows the structure for our model averaging approach.
-As shown in the figure, the model averaging MLP only takes the trip distance as input to predict the weights given to each sub-model.
-The model-averaging probability is computed as a weighted sum, combining the predictions for the trip by each sub-model and the weights assigned to each sub-model by the model averaging MLP.
+It should be noted that the data used to train the meta-model are the same observations used to train the base models (for distance segments 3–8). \cite{hastie2009elements} argue that using the same data for training both the base models and the meta-model may lead the meta-model to assign disproportionately high weights to more complex models, as their in-sample predictions can appear overly optimistic.
+To mitigate this issue, they propose a stacking procedure in which the meta-model is trained on predictions generated from data not used in training the base models (often obtained via cross-validated predictions).
+To further facilitate comparison with the machine learning literature on stacked generalisation, Table~\ref{tab:terminology_mapping} provides a mapping between the terminology used in this paper and the standard terminology used in that literature.